The best board games for tabletop in 2019

 I've been playing an early version of this Universal Monsters-inspired game, which hits stores at the beginning of August.
 It's a fun mix of nostalgia and modern game design, pitting players against all the classic Universal movie monsters of the 1940s and '50s, from the Wolf Man to Dracula.
 Just don't accidentally call Frankenstein's Monster "Frankenstein," or I'll subtweet you.

-The best Star Wars game I've played in years isn't a video game, it's this fun and challenging tabletop strategy game, where rebel heroes fight through various skirmishes with Imperial forces.
-There's a fantastic companion app that not only teaches you how to play, but handles the storytelling and enemy placement, too.
+The best Star Wars game I've played in years isn't a video game -- it's this fun and challenging tabletop strategy game, where rebel heroes fight through various skirmishes with Imperial forces.
+There's a fantastic companion app that not only teaches you how to play, but handles the storytelling and enemy placement, too, so you don't have to make a guess.
 The miniatures are fantastic, and include a giant AT-S. Add-ons and expansions are on sale separately and can add dozens of new figures.
 Fun fact -- this is actually a remixed version of a game called Descent: Journeys in the Dark, so check that out if you want a game that plays like Imperial Assault, but with a Dungeons & Dragons or Game of Thrones-style fantasy theme.

 Read more about best gifts for Star Wars fans.